rauc/rauc/docs/using.rst

 bundle should include, as well as a manifest file ``manifest.raucm`` that describes the content of the bundle for the RAUC updater on the target: which image to install to which slot, which scripts to execute etc.
+Note that all files in ``<input-dir>`` will be included in the bundle, not just those specified in the manifest.
 ``<output-file>`` must be the path of the bundle file to create.
 Note that RAUC bundles must always have a ``.raucb`` file name suffix in order to ensure that RAUC treats them as bundles.